Speech recognition Engine

 Language model learning

-Providing high-quality speech recognition model
+Providing a high-quality speech recognition model

 < Quality evaluation of adaptive learning-based speech recognition technology >